cloudera/cloudera-playbook/README.md

 $ ansible all -m ping -u root
 ```

-**Step 8**: Ad-hoc command feature enables running single and arbitrary Linux commands on all hosts.
+**Step 9**: Ad-hoc command feature enables running single and arbitrary Linux commands on all hosts.
 For example, it can be used to troubleshoot slow group resolution issues.
 Example Ansible Ad-Hoc commands:

 ```
-$ ansible Balaton -m command -o -a "time id -Gn testuser"
+$ ansible Balaton -u $USER --become-user $USER -m command -o -a "time id -Gn $USER"
-$ ansible all -m command -o -a "date"
+$ ansible all -u $USER --become-user $USER -m command -o -a "date"
 ```

 root user can be used with the following example: